Zequez/logseq-vault/pages/Gaia's Tech Team Gameworld.md

+- # Rules
 	-
+-
+- The purpose of this gameworld
 - Workshop: Create and publish your website with programming tools
 	- In this workshop we'll be simultaneously creating our own web app and publishing it
 	- We'll be using CodeSandbox and publishing it